Department of Consumer Affairs, Board of Occupational Therapy

 Q. What are the continuing education requirements?

-A. Practitioners are required to complete 12 professional development units (PDUs) each year as a condition of license/certificate renewal.
-Beginning January 1, 2007, license/certificates are being transitioned to a biennial renewal.
-License/certificate holders in a biennial renewal cycle will be required to complete 24 PDUs for license renewal.
-The 24 PDUs can be taken anytime within their two-year renewal period.
-The regulations are available on the Board's web site under the "Laws and Regulations" link.
+A. Practitioners are required to complete 24 professional development units (PDUs) or contact hours as a condition of license renewal.
+The PDUs may be taken anytime within their two-year renewal period.
+The regulations are available on the Board's web site under the "Regulations" link located under "Quick Hits.".

 Q. How do I change my address?